A1253AI/BPE_Tokenizer/README.md

 # BPE_Tokenizer

-A tokenizer that processes a text file and shows tokens with their token IDs using tiktoken BPE.
+The main idea in tokenizer which uses BPE algorithm is to convert text tokens into an integer representation.

+['I','love','NLP'] --> [21,67,55]

 # BPE originally stands for Byte Pair Encoding because it operates at the byte level, not at the character or word level.

 Since a byte consists of 8 bits, there are 2^8 = 256 possible values that a single byte can represent, ranging from 0 to 255
-0–255	All possible byte values (base vocabulary)
+0–255	--> All possible byte values (base vocabulary)
 256+	Merged subwords built by BPE

-The main idea in tokenizer which uses BPE algorithm is to convert text tokens into an integer representation.

-['I','love','NLP'] --> [21,67,55]

 The goal of the BPE tokenization algorithm is to build a vocabulary of commonly occurring subwords.